Last Updated on October 28, 2020 by Bilingual Kidspot

 It doesn’t mean that if you don’t start from birth that bilingualism won’t be attainable, it is never too late to teach your child another language.
 It just means that the later you leave it, the more difficult it can become.

-Join social groups with people who speak the target language
+2. Join social groups with people who speak the target language

-Host an Au pair to introduce a second language
+3. Host an Au pair to introduce a second language

 An Au pair can be a great asset to your family.
 They are usually young girls who come from overseas on an exchange to experience a new country.
 They look for host families where they help out looking after your children, and in return they are given accommodation, board and some pocket money.
 If you can find an Au-pair who speaks your target language, then you will have someone living in your house being able to communicate with your child on a daily basis as well as having a babysitter when you need one.

-Hire a Bilingual Nanny or Babysitter
+4. Hire a Bilingual Nanny or Babysitter

 Formal language lessons are not really ideal for young children, they don’t need a sit down lesson doing worksheets.
 Instead they learn better in a natural environment through play.
-If you are working parents and you use childcare anyway, then it makes sense to hire a Bilingual Nanny or Babysitter who speaks the language you want your child to learn.
+If you are working parents and you use childcare anyway, then it makes sense to hire a Bilingual Nanny or babysitter who speaks the language you want your child to learn.

-Give your Child a Bilingual Education
+6. Give your Child a Bilingual Education

-Depending on where you live, you may be able to find a Bilingual School or Daycare in your area.
+If you want to teach your child a language you don’t speak, a Bilingual School or Daycare is a great option.
 There are great benefits of a bilingual education.
 With teachers who can speak two languages, your child will have exposure to both languages constantly on a daily basis, and you will also be able to communicate with them about your child’s progress.

-Language Immersion Camps
+7. Language Immersion Camps

-Start learning the language yourself
+8. Start learning the language yourself

 You can raise a bilingual child even if you don’t speak a second language yourself.
 One thing to remember is to make things as natural as possible.
 Just as they would learn to kick a ball or ride a bike, it can be a challenge, but it should be fun.
 Children don’t need to be forced to learn a language, they need guidance and practice, and over time with enough exposure they have the potential to become bilingual.

 “Play is often talked about as if it were a relief from serious learning.
 But for children play is serious learning.
 Play is really the work of childhood.” – Fred Rogers